theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/getting-started.md

 lang: en_GB

 ---
-The following section gives a general introduction to working with Xtract for Alteryx using the Table component as an example.
+The following section gives a general introduction to working with Xtract for Alteryx using the Xtract Table component as an example.
 The information described in the following section is a prerequisite for all subsequent sections.

 {: .box-note }